Complaints Against Councillors

-(a) No breach of the Code of Conduct in which case the matter stops there, or
+(a) No breach of the Code of Conduct in which case the Monitoring Officer may determine the matter stops there, or

 (b) A breach of the Code of Conduct in which case the matter will be referred to the Council’s appeals committee for decision.
 This is made up of three members of the Isle of Wight Council, to determine whether or not they agree with the investigating officer’s conclusion.
 Where the matter relates to a Parish/Town Councillor the appeals committee may seek the advice of one of the parish/town council representatives.